rezalas/stylemancer/README.md

 A CSS teaching tool and Metroidvania game, made for Ludum Dare #45.

 You are a Stylemancer.
-Only you can save Cyberia.
+Only you can save Cyberia!